 As part of the in-depth teaching on redemption, Roy conducted a Bible study on the book of Ruth, with particular emphasis on the role of Boaz as kinsman-redeemer.

 The session called “Release” was more practical in nature, where Roy took us to Luke 4, where Jesus declares that He came to set at liberty those who are bruised.
-He touched on three areas that we can be bruised in our lives, and that Jesus has come to give freedom from it all – guilt, resentment and approval seeking.
+He touched on three areas where we can be bruised in our lives, and that Jesus has come to give freedom from it all – guilt, resentment and approval seeking.

 It was a truly blessed time being in God’s Word, with a new understanding and appreciation for what God has done for us in Christ.
 By the end of the Bible School it was clear to see that salvation really is more than forgiveness.
 Much more.